 Edinburgh, Scotland: a compact, hilly capital that’s known for its medieval history and neoclassical buildings.

-And I recently visited this Scottish city for the second time with my sister.
+And I recently visited for the second time.

-If you’ve never been there before, you’re probably wondering: is Edinburgh worth visiting?
+If you’ve never been to the city before, you’re probably wondering: is Edinburgh worth visiting?

 Well, let me tell you right now that the short answer is yes.
 Read on for the long answer.